rubymonsters/ruby-for-beginners/source/10-objects/06-listing.md

 That's right, `methods` is a method defined on all objects (just like `class`, and `is_a?`).

-When you call it then it will *return* an Array with all the method names that the object has.
+When you call it then it will return (respond with) an Array with all the method names that the object has.

 It makes sense to sort the Array, so it is easier to read.
 Like so: